testcontainers/testcontainers-go/docs/modules/influxdb.md

 #### Init Scripts

 While the InfluxDB image will obey the `/docker-entrypoint-initdb.d` directory as is common, that directory does not exist in the default image.
 Instead, you can use the `WithInitDb` option to pass a directory which will be copied to when the container starts.
-Any *.sh or *.iql files in the directory will be processed by the image upon startup.
+Any `*.sh` or `*.iql` files in the directory will be processed by the image upon startup.
 When executing these scripts, the `init-influxdb.sh` script in the image will start the InfluxDB server, run the scripts, stop the server, and restart the server.
-This makes it tricky to detect the ready-ness of the container.
+This makes it tricky to detect the readiness of the container.
-This module looks for that and adds some extra tests for ready-ness, but these could be fragile.
+This module looks for that and adds some extra tests for readiness, but these could be fragile.

+!!!important
+    The `WithInitDb` option receives a path to the parent directory of one named `docker-entrypoint-initdb.d`.
+This is because the `docker-entrypoint-initdb.d` directory is not present in the image.

 #### Custom configuration